crikeymiles2/riot-dice/README.md

 > [!TIP]
 > _You might want to add other stats, and create different classes of model that have different stats than the defaults given above._

 ### Players
 Players are referred to as Bosses.
 A model's boss is the player that is controlling them.

+### Measuring
+When measuring and checking lines between dice and models, you can measure from anywhere on the models' bases to anywhere on the dice.
+If it grazes either, it is in.
+If you are using a vehicle without a base, measure from the hull.
+You can premeasure during your activation.

 ## The Tower
 Each model has a personal dice tower of dice.